nathanhettige/daisyui-starterkit/README.md

 <br>

-An up to date boilerplate to build a modern, performant and developer friendly React project with essential libraries configured out-of-the-box.
-The theme page allows teams to rapidly prototype and preview a design system backed by daisyUI and TailwindCSS.
+An up to date template to build a modern, performant and developer friendly React project with essential libraries configured out-of-the-box.
+The [theme page][deployment] allows teams to rapidly prototype and preview a design system backed by daisyUI and TailwindCSS.

 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/67953260/209325862-dd5edef6-4e57-47b0-b621-94e1a7e6eef9.png">